alonsoir/IfRemovingARealUseCase/Post.md

 }
 ```
 And, that's it.
 You could keep on working on this piece of code to improve it more and more.
-But for post, we reached our goal, so no more refactoring.
+But for post, we reached our goal, so no more refactoring 👏.

 ## Conclusion
 In this article we saw how to transform, step by step, a nested if structure into a chain of responsibility.